nash226/quorum/docs/demo.md

 The same batch run can now produce two reviewer-facing queue artifacts:

 - `reports/batch-summary.csv`: one row per answer with the `answer_preview`,
-  primary finding, fail-policy status, and source metadata for queue routing.
+  primary finding, fail-policy status, primary evidence trust/freshness, and source metadata for queue routing.
 - `reports/batch-review.csv`: one row per claim with evidence quotes, trust levels, scores, and reviewer-decision columns for detailed review.